github/maven-plugins/README.md

   * GitHub password used for API authentication
 * description
   * Description visible on the repository download page
+* includes
+  * Sub-elements will be treated as patterns to include from the `{project.build.directory` as downloads
+* excludes
+  * Sub-elements will be treated as patterns to exclude from the `{project.build.directory` as downloads
 * override (github.downloads.override)
   * true|false (default: false)
   * Whether existing downloads with the same name will be deleted before attempting to upload a new version